gchojnowski/gchojnowski.gihub.io/software.md

 <img src="/data/rnamasonry.jpg" style="float:left;width:380px;margin-right:30px;">

 Structured RNA molecules often share structural motifs.
-I have developed a suite of programs for analysing of existing RNA models ([RNA Bricks](https://genesilico.pl/rnabricks2/) database) and reassembling them with experimental restraints (BrickworX, RNAMasonry).
+I have developed a suite of programs for analysing existing RNA models ([RNA Bricks](https://genesilico.pl/rnabricks2/) database) and reassembling them with experimental restraints (BrickworX, RNAMasonry).

 On the left is an example of a model of a viral RNA molecule built with [RNA Masonry](https://iimcb.genesilico.pl/rnamasonry) using experimental Small Angle X-ray Scatering (SAXS) data.
-RNAMasonry assembles models of RNAs from large, recurrnt framents, signifficantly reducing the number of degrees of freedom.
+RNAMasonry assembles models of RNAs from large, recurrent framents, signifficantly reducing the number of degrees of freedom.
 This is particularly important when building a 3D model of hundreds of nucleic acid residues from a 1D experimental SAXS curve with only a few independent data points.

  - Chojnowski et al. "Brickworx builds recurrent RNA and DNA structural motifs into medium-and low-resolution electron-density maps."
 [Acta Cryst D (2015): 697-705](https://doi.org/10.1107/S1399004715000383)